 Mail delivered to your PO Box is allowed to accumulate for up to 30 days.
 In a mailbox, however, things are different.

-Here are some quick things to know about submitting a hold mail request when it comes to timeliness:
+Here are some quick facts to know about submitting a hold mail request when it comes to timeliness:

-- A hold mail request must be made at least one business day in advance.
+- A hold mail request generally must be made at least one business day in advance

-Another good thing to know is that once a hold mail request has been submitted, it applies to everyone at the mailbox address, regardless of name.
+Another important thing to know is that once a hold mail request has been submitted, it applies to everyone at the mailbox address, regardless of name.

 If you’re able to go inside your local post office, you can submit a mail hold request there as well.
-Any request submitted in person must be done one business day in advance.
+Again, it must be done at least one business day in advance.

 When you fill out the form, make sure you get a confirmation number to verify that your request has been accepted.

 No matter how you choose to submit your hold mail request, make sure that the days you’ll be away are firm.
-The earliest you can request that your mail be held is 14 days in advance.
+Also, the earliest you can request your mail to be held is 14 days in advance.

 If you really can’t go without your mail while you’re away from home, the postal service also offers Premium Forwarding.
-The service costs $13.95 a week and all mail is shipped Priority to your temporary address.
-There is a one-time enrollment fee of $15.
+Here are some things to know about the service related to price: